EkeMinusYou/ogpmd.nvim/.roo/rules/CODING_STYLE.md

 ## Comments

-- **Avoid Obvious Comments**: Do not add comments that merely restate what the code clearly expresses.
-Comments should explain *why* something is done a certain way or clarify complex logic, not *what* the code is doing if it's straightforward.
+- **Strictly Avoid Obvious Comments**: Do **not** add comments that merely restate what the code clearly expresses.
+Code that is easy to understand does not need comments explaining *what* it does.
+Comments should **only** be used to explain *why* something is done a certain way or to clarify genuinely complex logic.

 Example of an obvious comment to avoid:
 ```typescript